MrKaszeba19/MrKaszeba19/README.md

 I'm a Kashubian programmer, teacher and mathematician. :black_heart: :yellow_heart:

 Some facts:
-- I graduated at the University of Gdańsk (**Computer Science, Web apps and databases**, bachelor) and now I'm studying **Mathematics for teaching** (currently doing Masters degree) there. :school:
+- I graduated at the University of Gdańsk (bachelor degree in **Computer Science, Web apps and databases** and Masters degree in **Mathematics for teaching**). :school:
 - I worked as a junior PostgreSQL database administrator and MS-SQL programmer.
-- Currently I teach Maths, and I love it
+- Currently I teach Maths, and I love it :heart:
 - I speak Kashubian (*my national one*), Polish (*mostly used*), English, German, French and Hebrew
 - My beloved language is **FreePascal** (programming various things for almost 15 years), but I can do more – **PostgreSQL**, **T-SQL/SQL Server**, **Bash shell**, JavaEE, JavaSE, Kotlin, JS, C/C++, Oracle SQL, Batch.
 - programming for fun :stuck_out_tongue_winking_eye: